 Trainees in this program are

 welcome to use MALT to record procedures.
-However, please be
+However, please be aware

-they are meeting the reporting requirements of the SET
+to ensure they are meeting the reporting requirements of the SET

 MALT can be used at any SET level to record and store data as a